awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 **Important**
 If you plan to export a data flow and launch a Data Wrangler job, ingest data into a SageMaker feature store, or create a SageMaker pipeline, be aware that these integrations require Amazon S3 input data to be located in the same AWS region\.

-In Data Wrangler, you can use the Amazon S3 import functionality to browse all the S3 buckets in your AWS account and import files with the following formats:

 **Important**
 If you're importing a CSV file, make sure it meets the following requirements:
 A record in your dataset can't be longer than one line\.